Limnandi/Varsity-Nest/README.md

-# Varsity Nest — Comprehensive Developer Guide
+# Varsity Nest: Comprehensive Developer Guide

 Varsity Nest is a production-ready Next.js 16 platform for student accommodation discovery and management.
 Designed for universities in South Africa (UFS and CUT), it enables students to find verified accommodations, make bookings, leave reviews, and manage wishlists.
 Providers can list properties with advanced analytics, and admins have comprehensive dashboards for platform oversight.